SuperDotNet/superdotnet.run/content/philosophy/Culture.md

 ## Conclusion

-In these pages on the philosophy of the Super.NET project, I covered the important elements of being inspired, of treating software like a craft, striving for elegant simplicity, and prizing a culture of excellence -- as it yields higher quality -- over that of generalists -- which yield lower quality.
+In these pages on the philosophy of the Super.NET project, I covered the important elements of [being inspired](/philosophy/inspiration/), of treating [software like a craft](/philosophy/craft/), striving for [elegant simplicity](/philosophy/simple-does-it/), and prizing a [culture of excellence](/philosophy/culture/).
+These elements all aim and strive at yielding *experts* in .NET who, in turn, yield higher quality back into the .NET ecosystem.
+This goal is opposed to what we primarily find ourselves in now, whereby we are producing .NET generalists who, in turn, yield lower quality.

-By having these components in place, we place ourselves in a position to maximize the potential for the positive feedback of innovation inspiring innovation.
+By having these components in place, we place ourselves in a position to maximize the potential for the sweet spot of having a positive feedback look of *innovation inspiring innovation*.

 I hope you have enjoyed this section on philosophy as much as I have enjoyed exploring it and writing it for you.
 If you are still along for the ride, let's head to the next section where I finally describe the platform we're building here in [vision&raquo;](/vision/).